ogu83/BTCWebWallet/README.md

 # BTC Web Wallet

 This is a Bitcoin Wallet Web User Interface depending on bitcoin core application and JsonRPC 1.0.
+This application can be used as a bitcoin node, hot or cold wallet purposes with a bootstrap powered nice web user interface.
+So this project is intended to create a good UEX for secure bitcoin cold and hot wallet.

 ## Installation